Luigi Tenco: 1967 Sanremo Festival and death

-In 1967, Tenco took part in the Italian Song Festival in Sanremo.
+In January 1967 Tenco took part in the Sanremo Music Festival 1967.
 It was rumoured that he participated against his will.
-He performed the song "Ciao amore, ciao" ("Bye, Bye my Love") with Dalida.
+On 26 January he performed the song "Ciao amore, ciao" ("Bye Bye, My Love") with Dalida.
 The video of the performance is lost; however, the audio track, recorded from radio, survives.
+That evening, Tenco sang badly and off time, presumably because he had taken barbiturates with alcohol shortly before the performance to cope with anxiety.
+After the show, on the evening of the 26th, he was seen at the Nostromo restaurant together with Dalida, his ex-wife, other friends and colleagues.
+He left early, leaving the group behind.

-In the early morning hours of 27 January 1967, Tenco was found dead in his room at the Hotel Savoy by his singing partner Dalida.
+At approximately 2 o'clock in the morning of 27 January, Tenco was found dead in his room, No. 219, at the Hotel Savoy by Dalida.
 Tenco died from a single gunshot wound to the head.
 His death was ultimately ruled a suicide.

-Tenco was apparently upset after learning that his song had been eliminated from the final competition.
-His suicide note read: "I cared for the Italian public and I dedicated in vain five years of my life to them.
-I'm doing this not because I'm tired of life (I'm not) but as a gesture of dissent against the public who chose Io tu e le rose for the final night and against the commission that selected La rivoluzione.
-I hope this will clear somebody's head."
+However, due to multiple violations in the investigation, the case was reopened twice, still with a verdict of a suicide.